×

 Courtesy UVU Athletics

-Utah Valley opens the 2026 season on the road in Northern California with a four-game series at Pacific from Feb.
+Utah Valley opens on the road in Northern California with a four-game series at Pacific from Feb.
 13-16 before traveling to the reigning Mountain West Conference champions, Nevada, from Feb.
 19-23.
 The Wolf Pack finished 34-23 last season but did not receive an NCAA Tournament bid.

 The Wolverines’ home schedule begins with future Big West opponent UC Riverside, opening a 13-game homestand that spans more than half of March.
 Northern Colorado visits Orem from March 6-9 for a five-game series at UCCU Ballpark.
 Colorado Mesa finished 42-14, won an RMAC title, and made an NCAA D2 regional a season ago and will travel to Orem on March 11.
 UVU will host one NCAA tournament team from 2025 when Cincinnati visits on March 16-17.
 The Bearcats competed in the Knoxville Regional last season, including upsetting Wake Forest.